Analysis | Jaime Harrison aims to forge a new coalition in S.C., oust Sen. Lindsey Graham and trigger a political earthquake

 And Harrison’s fundraising continues to surge, particularly after the death of Supreme Court Justice Ruth Bader Ginsburg last month.

-The Democrat’s campaign, a week after the third-quarter fundraising deadline, has taken the unusual stance of not announcing their financial haul, only noting that federal law requires those numbers be released by Oct.
+The Democrat’s campaign, a week after the third-quarter fundraising deadline, has taken the unusual stance of not announcing its financial haul, only noting that federal law requires those numbers be released by Oct.
 15.

 It’s possible that his team simply does not want Graham to know just how much money he raised to keep his outside allies from pumping more money into South Carolina.